what to expect?

 The FFUM consists of a trail section with technical routes, technical descents and river crossings.
 Th race course then becomes single trail village routes and jungle climbs through plantations before runners have long sections on village gravel roads including some very long climbs up to check points that are designed to break down even the most seasoned of trail runners.

-There are sections on asphalt road and village roads along this race course between WS3 and WS4.
+There are sections on asphalt road and village roads along this race course between WS2 and WS3 for about 10-12km.

 Weather conditions can vary in the night with cool temperatures at 24-27 degrees Celsius down to 21 degrees Celsius if there is heavy rain and strong winds and up to 33 to 36 degrees Celsius during the day light hours on a hot sunny day with very little cloud cover.

-Hypothermia and heat stroke are realities on this race course and can happen if one does not take sufficient precautions during heavy rain.
+Heat stroke is the biggest danger on this race course can happen if one does not take sufficient precautions to be conditioned for the heat and are conditioned for the distance chosen.

 It is important for all competitors to understand the risks involved in competing in the FFUM event as it involves technical jungle sections and exposure not only to the elements but also to mother nature where the weather can change very quickly in minutes from cool to cold, or from comfortable to the other end of extremely hot weather.